Frequently Asked Questions

 How long will it take for me to get the results?

 The report will normally come back to you within 72 hours and you receive this by email; or if you prefer, by post.
 Your scan is kept securely on computer.
-You have the opportunity to discuss your results with the thermographer at a later appointment in the clinic, or can be discussed on a phone appointment.
+You have the opportunity to discuss your results with the thermographer at a later appointment in the clinic, or this can be discussed on a phone appointment.

 What can I do to prepare for my appointment?